Jet Jungle

-Jet Jungle is the name of an early seventies scifi adventure hero, who appeared in a hit radio play: "The incredible adventures of the most amazing man of our time" broadcast on South Africa's Springbok Radio as well as a Sunday comic of the same name.
+Jet Jungle is the name of an early seventies sci-fi adventure hero, who appeared in a hit radio play broadcast on South Africa's Springbok Radio as well as a Sunday comic of the same name.
 The main character Jet Jungle was created by the advertising agency of the sponsors, Jungle Oats and Black Cat Peanut Butter in 1972.
 The advertising agency developed the script for the first series on Springbok Radio.
-Jeff Shapiro was the first actor to voice 'Jet Jungle' in the first year with Diane Wilson as 'Samatha "Sam" Muller' and Victor Melleney as 'Professor Giuseppe "Spaghetti" Villetti'.
+Jeff Shapiro was the first actor to voice 'Jet Jungle' in the first year with Diane Wilson as 'Samantha "Sam" Muller' and Victor Melleney as 'Professor Giuseppe "Spaghetti" Villetti'.
 Brian O'Shaughnessy became the lead writer and created all episodes from the second year onwards.
 He also took over the role of voicing 'Jet Jungle' for the duration of the show on Springbok Radio.
 It is known to be one of the longest running radio shows created for the youth at the time (1972-1985).